jamescrosslin/mintbean-hackathon/README.md

-# North Valley Business Academy Administrator Dashboard
+# WarPlus

-NVBA Admin Dashboard is a course management application for a small to mid-size organization.
+WarPlus is a card game app for 1 to 4 players.

 ## Features

 - Client and server side programs
 - Integrated user account infrastructure
 - Custom user authorization
-- Create, display, modify, and delete course data from dashboard
+- Create and play games from dashboard
 - Modular and extensible through configuration

 ## Tech Stack